miracl/core/go/readme.md

     python3 config64.py

-Then select options 1, 3, 7, 23, 25, 31, 32 and 34 (these are fixed for the example
+Then select options 1, 3, 7, 24, 26, 32, 33 and 35 (these are fixed for the example
 program provided).
 Select 0 to exit.

+Run the ECC test program by executing

+    go run TestECC.go

-Run the test program by executing
+Run the MPIN test program by executing

-    go run TestALL.go
+    go run TestMPIN.go

 The correct PIN is 1234